gtuzi/DeepConvNets_BehavioralCloning_AD/README.md

 The speed output of the longitudinal network is clipped in the range `[5mph, 20 mph]`.
 A speed below `5mph` would stall the vehicle in the simulator.
 A speed above `20mph` causes severe center-seeking driving behavior in straight segments.

 Implementation: ```drive_LLCtrl.py```, lines *66-72*

 ---

 ### Network architecture
 Codenamed GTRegression

+#### Image pre-processing

+Images were cropped 50 pixels from the top, and 20 pixels from the bottom, to remove information that doesn't carry any road information (and also speeds up processing).
+Moreover, images were mean normalized before being fed into the net.

 ![GTRegression](images/GTRegression.png)